Pipelines¶

 cpu.p

-is saved in the path<datakit installation directory>/pipeline_remote/metric/cpu.p
+is saved in the<datakit installation directory>/pipeline_remote/metric/cpu.p

 For more details, refer to Pipeline Category Data Processing.